-The total pension liability at the December 31, 2019 measurement date was determined using an actuarial valuation as of that date.
+The total pension liability at the December 31, 2020 measurement date was determined using an actuarial valuation as of that date.

 Actuarial Assumptions.
-The total pension liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Actuarial Cost Method: Entry Age Normal

 Inflation: 2.25%

 Salary Scale: None assumed

-Mortality rates were based on the RP-2014 Mortality Table (60/40 male/female blend) projected for mortality improvement to the year 2020 with scale MP2017.
+Mortality rates were based on the RP-2014 Mortality Table (60/40 male/female blend) projected for mortality improvement to the year 2025 with scale MP2020.

-Discount Rate: The discount rate used to measure the total pension liability was 3.26%.
-This was the yield to maturity of the S&P Dow Jones Indices notes that the index consists of bonds in the S&P Municipal Bond Index with a maturity of 20 years and with a rating of at least Aa2 by Moody's Investors Service's, AA by Fitch, or AA by Standard & Poor's Rating Services
+Discount Rate: The discount rate used to measure the total pension liability was 1.93%.
+This was the yield to maturity of the S&P Municipal Bond 20 Year High Grade Index as of December 19, 2020.
+In describing this index, S&P Dow Jones Indices notes that the index consists of bonds in the S&P Municipal Bond Index with a maturity of 20 years and with a rating of at least Aa2 by Moody's Investors Service's, AA by Fitch, or AA by Standard & Poor's Rating Services

-Trust Assets: Although assets have been accumulated in an irrevocable trust such that the assets dedicated to providing pensions to the plan members in accordance with benefit term, the trust assets are not legally protected from creditors of the Town.
+Trust Assets: Although assets have been accumulated in an irrevocable trust such that the assets are dedicated to providing pensions to the plan members in accordance with benefit term, the trust assets are not legally protected from creditors of the Town.
 As such, the trust assets do not meet the criteria in paragraph 4 of GASB Statement No. 73.